 To finish off this article, I'd like to go over some of the risks posed by using a FIRE strategy centered around the DTC.

-- Marginal Tax Rate risk: You'll notice I left capital gains and other income at $0 for all three scenarios.
+Marginal Tax Rate (MTR) risk: You'll notice I left capital gains and other income at $0 for all three scenarios.
 This is because the higher your dividend income, the higher your MTR.
-In the above scenarios this didn't much matter but if you start earning other forms of income such as RRSP withdrawals, pension income and capital gains, all of these will be taxed depending on your MTR.
+In the above scenarios this doesn't much matter but if you start earning other forms of income such as RRSP withdrawals, pension income and capital gains, all of these will be taxed depending on your MTR, which will be artificially high.

-- Pretty Pony risk: Remember, a Pretty Pony likes to stay put regardless of the changing circumstances.
-While I appreciate the DIY nature of FIRE and claiming that sweet DTC all by yourself, I think you're setting yourself up for complex tax burdens in the future when RRSP's, LIRA's, CPP/OAS begin paying out.
+“I’m so smart” risk: While I appreciate the DIY nature of FIRE and claiming that sweet DTC all by yourself, I think you're setting yourself up for complex tax burdens in the future when RRSP's, LIRA's, CPP/OAS begin paying out.
 Do yourself a favour and begin planning your taxes with a professional sooner rather than later.
 It's boring and tedious and they'll charge you a bunch of money but they'll have invaluable advice.
-I don't want to be no Pretty Pony, so I plan to do this as well.
-I think my tax-planning meeting will occur once my spouse and I begin pass $100k in our taxable accounts or we believe we can FIRE, whichever comes first.
+I plan to do this as well.
+I think my tax-planning meeting will occur once my spouse and I begin to pass $100k in our taxable accounts or we believe we can FIRE, whichever comes first.